-Accident victims should be thoroughly examined by a doctor, since seemingly minor injuries often develop into major health problems.
-Even if you do not have obvious injuries — broken bones, cuts, lacerations or bruises — you may have sustained a connective-tissue or brain injury which, if left untreated, could cause major health problems in the long term.
+Accident victims should be thoroughly examined by a doctor.
+Seemingly minor injuries often develop into major health problems.
+Even if you do not have obvious injuries — broken bones, cuts, lacerations or bruises — you may have sustained a connective-tissue or brain injury.
+If left untreated, could cause major health problems in the long term.

 - Keep your auto insurance information in the glove compartment, including a pre-printed form allowing you to provide the particulars of any accident, including a sketch of the scene.
 (Even better, keep a disposable camera in your car.)

 - Stay at the scene of the accident until police have come and gone, making sure you have the name of the officer(s) and that they have your version of what happened.
-Do not assume a police report will “take you off the hook” or even that one will be generated in the event of a minor accident (“minor” may mean no one is injured even though your car suffers a direct hit).
+Don’t assume a police report will “take you off the hook” or even that one will be generated in the event of a minor accident (“minor” may mean no one is injured even though the car suffers a direct hit).